Penelope is retired but teaches English in Rome. She is a published feature writer, playwright and poet.

 - Red wine (mulled wine would be great with all the bark in it)

-- Espresso coffee - from an espresso machine with sugar cubes
+- Espresso coffee, made by an espresso machine with sugar cubes

 Fried egg whites + a grilled brown mushroom on the top of each